Akina-Aoki/sql_lab1_aira_franco/dashboard/pages/4_daily_price_distribution.md

 title: 4.
 Top 10 most expensive films and the price distributions
 ---

-# Top 10 most expensive movies to rent per day.
-How is our rental pricing structured, and where do we have room to improve revenue without breaking customer demand?
+How is our rental pricing structured?
+Where do we have room to improve revenue without breaking customer affordability?
-Look at:

 1. The most expensive films per day (premium titles)
-2. The overall price distribution (how the full catalog is priced)

 ```sql top10_expensive_films
 WITH x AS (